 The northeast and southeast corners of the WTC Site, as well as portions of the Southern Site, were found to be potentially sensitive for archaeological resources.
 Phase IB investigations would be conducted prior to project construction to document any potential resources.
-These investigations would be developed in consultation with SHPO and LPC.
+These investigations would be developed in consultation with SHPO and LPC in order to avoid any adverse effects on archaeological resources.